redbluesquare/DevOps-Course-Workshop-Module-09-CD-Learners/azure_devops.md

 You will see that the repository already has a pipeline defined which should handle running your tests etc. Take a look and check you understand what it's doing.
 Once you've verified it passes, for today it's OK for speed reasons to change the value of the "skip-testing" parameter to `true`.

+> Note that if you specify that one job depends on another and that dependency is skipped, it won't run by default.
+You may need to explicitly tell your job to check `not(or(failed(), canceled())` so that skipped statuses are allowed

 We now want to extend that pipeline to build & publish our Docker image to DockerHub.

 Add a new job to your `azure-pipelines.yml` file, that handles pushing your image to DockerHub.
 It will need to: